k1te-m/Portfolio/README.md

   ![GitHub](https://img.shields.io/github/license/k1te-m/Portfolio)![GitHub top language](https://img.shields.io/github/languages/top/k1te-m/Portfolio)

   ## Descripton
   A responsive website currently deployed on Heroku to act as a portfolio for my coding projects.
+This application utilizes the npm packages express, express handlebars, mysql2, and sequelize.
+All pages are served through handlebars.
+The portfolio section connects to a JawsDB database where I have stored information about any repositories I am displaying in my portfolio and dynamically loads them to the page.

   ## Table of Contents
   * [Installation](#installation)